 Farms that use FarmPREP to show they have achieved more than a 40% reduction in P-loss will be eligible to receive $100 per pound of phosphorus reductions above that threshold per year, up to an annual cap of $50,000.
 Additionally, farms that show they have a low average annual P-loss of 1 lbs.
 P/acre or 0.5 lbs.
 P/acre are also eligible to receive a stewardship payment of $3 or $8/enrolled acre, respectively.

 To be eligible for VPFP program, farms must:

 - Be a Farm as defined in the Required Agricultural Practices (RAPs), operating within Vermont

-- Manage crop, hay or pasture land
+- Manage crop, hay or pasture land in Vermont

 - Ensure that their farm business is registered with the USDA Farm Service Agency (FSA) and that all managed land is mapped and in compliance with federal Highly Erodible Land and Wetland regulations.
 (How to register)

 - At the time of application, you must be committed to developing an updated NMP for calendar year 2023.
 Your NMP information, including up-to-date soil and manure tests, is essential to calculations of your performance under this program.